Free 50-point store self-assessment

 • 8.We accept that the first deployment will need iteration — not "set and forget."

-AI runs on data and integrates with tools.
+AI runs on data and integrates with your store stack.
 How clean and connected are yours?

-• 3.We have a helpdesk or shared inbox (Gorgias, Zendesk, Intercom, HubSpot) for support tickets.
+• 3.We have a helpdesk or shared inbox (Gorgias, Zendesk, Intercom, Re:amaze) for customer support.

-• 5.We can extract or query our key data without engineering work taking weeks.
+• 5.We can extract or query our order and customer data without engineering work taking weeks.

-• 6.We have at least 3 months of transactional history to use for training / personalization.
+• 6.We have at least 3 months of order history to use for training and personalization.

-• 7.We use cloud-based tools (not paper or legacy desktop software) for core operations.
+• 7.We use cloud-based tools for core store operations (not spreadsheets or legacy desktop software).

-• 8.We know who has admin access to our tools and can grant integration credentials.
+• 8.We know who has admin access to our store and can grant integration credentials.

-• 10.We have not exhausted free / native AI features in our current tools yet (e.g., HubSpot AI).
+• 10.We have not exhausted the free / native AI features in our current tools yet (e.g., Shopify Magic, Klaviyo AI).

 3. Use Case Readiness